saltyorg/docs/docs/reference/domain.md

     [Cloudflare](https://www.cloudflare.com) a service that, among other things, protects and accelerates a wide network of websites.
 By being the "man in the middle", it can act like a free DNS provider.

     Saltbox makes adding subdomains to Cloudflare's DNS settings a breeze via automation.
-All you need is the Global API key.
+Saltbox prefers the Global API Key and account email.
+A scoped API token is also supported when limiting access to the required zone and operations is desired.

     Note that there are some top-level domains (TLDs) that will not work with this automation.
 Refer to [this page](https://developers.cloudflare.com/dns/troubleshooting/faq/#why-cant-i-add-certain-tlds-via-the-dns-api).